wordswords/dpc-resume/CV.md

   ([https://davidcraddock.net/](https://davidcraddock.net/my-home-network/))
 * Worked on building out my VWorkbench project, a extensive Linux development environment, with a view to opensourcing it:
   ([https://github.com/wordswords/dotfiles.git](https://github.com/wordswords/dotfiles.git))
+* Worked part-time in the music industry DJing on Twitch.tv, earning money every week and also raising a lot of money for charity from my home music studio

 Kaboodle Ltd
 : *Senior Automation Engineer*